 This work is necessary as the trees are infected with Ash Dieback, a type of fungus that can be fatal.
 These trees have rapidly declined in health, so urgent action is needed to remove them for safety reasons.

-Councillor Mike Solomon, executive officer for culture and leisure, said: “Ash Dieback is a serious problem across the country, with up to 90 per cent of ash trees in Britain believed to be at risk.
+Councillor Mike Solomon, North Somerset Council's executive member for culture and leisure, said: “Ash Dieback is a serious problem across the country, with up to 90 per cent of ash trees in Britain believed to be at risk.

 “We regularly survey our ash trees in North Somerset to monitor this issue, and sadly some infected trees do pose a risk to the public if they aren’t removed safely.